Mohammedrasik7/blue-bite-assessement/README.md

 **Docstrings:** Each function includes a docstring outlining its purpose, parameters, and return values, which is critical for maintaining clarity in collaborative environments.

 ## Conclusion
-This assessment was an enriching experience that enhanced my familiarity with Django and Docker.
+This assessment was an enriching experience that enhanced my familiarity with Django.
 I appreciate the opportunity to showcase my problem-solving skills and my approach to developing APIs.
 Please feel free to reach out if you have any questions regarding my implementation.

 ## Introduction